sapbuild/Admin/README.md

     sudo npm install
     ```

-3. Initialize the database(Required just the first time if not already done by BUILD):
+3. Initialize the database (required just the first time if not already done by BUILD):
    ```sh
     cd server
     node initSchema.js